 - Students and Faculty must present a current Wolfgram Memorial Visitors card to Reference Librarian if computer access is requested.

-Chester Community Visitors
+Community Visitors (18 and Over)

 - Registered Chester Community Borrowers are permitted to borrow two books at one time for 28 days, with no renewal.
 Failure to return books or pay overdue fines will result in loss of Community Borrower privileges, as acknowledged by patron’s signing of the Application.

-Restrictions and Conditions for all Visitors
+- For more information see: Restrictions and Conditions for all Visitors

 - Use of the library and the granting of borrowing privileges to those eligible is not automatic.